rstatsinger/contrast-java-webgoat-docker/README.md

 ## Prerequisites

-A Contrast Security account, and docker (with docker compose)
+A Contrast Security account, git, and docker (with docker compose)

 If you don't have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here](https://bit.ly/341PrFu).

-Contrast Security's dynamic security instrumentation will instrument WebGoat at startup.
 This lab has been tested for Docker Desktop on Mac - it will probably work on other platforms, too.

-If you have trouble - or even if you don't and you just want to discuss the results - please reach out to me at robert.statsinger@contrastsecurity.com.

 ## Lab Setup